-- 1 Connect with other people
+- 1. Connect with other people

-- 2 Give to others
+- 3. Be physically active

-- 3 Be physically active
+- 5. Learn new skills

-- 4 Pay attention to the present moment (mindfulness)
+- 2. Give to others

-- 5 Learn new skills
+- 4. Pay attention to the present moment (mindfulness)

 Critical to enabling and supporting individuals to take these steps is addressing the social determinants of health and providing access and opportunities to culturally and age-appropriate facilities, services and groups to undertake each step.